jefftranter/misc/VideoGame/README.md

 This is a retro video game design based around the AY-3-8500-1 chip from General Instrument.
 This chip was used on many first generation video game consoles in the 1970s.
 It can play four different games, for one or two players, controlled by paddles.

-It is still a work in progress - the basic circuit has been breadboarded but the PCB has not yet been verified as working and some part values may still need to be adjusted.
+The circuit and PCB have been verified as working.

-Construction Notes
+# Construction Notes

 The board is straightforward to assemble using all through-hole components.
 Parts can be obtained from sources like Mouser of Digikey.